 1. There is no 'correct' number of bridesmaids

-You don't need a certain number of bridesmaids.
-You don't have to choose an odd number or an even number or a certain number, like five, because you've seen that most people on your Facebook timeline have selected that amount.
-It's not a numbers game and there's certainly no rule of thumb you should abide by when it comes to how many women (or men) to lead the way for you down the aisle.
+The bottom line: You don't need a certain number of bridesmaids.
+You don't have to choose an odd number or an even number or a certain number, like five, because you've been to (or have been a part of) other weddings where that was the case.
+It's not a numbers game and there's certainly no hard and fast rule you should abide by when it comes to how many ladies (or gents) you want to lead the way for you down the aisle.

 You absolutely don't have to have any bridesmaids at all.
-There's no cardinal rule about how many bridesmaids you should have.
-It's just an age-old tradition, and you can still have a booming bachelorette party and invite all your gal-pals—they may even be happier in the long run that you saved them from having to shell out a clump of cash to buy a polyester dress they are never going to wear again!
-On the other hand, have a guy in your life that you can't imagine leaving out?
-By all means—bestow the "bridesman" title upon him and add him to the group.
+Even without an official "bride tribe" you can still have a booming bachelorette party and invite all your besties—who may even be happier in the long run, seeing as you saved them from having to spend money on a bridesmaid dress they might never wear again.
+On the other hand, do you have a guy in your life that you can't imagine leaving out?
+By all means, ask him to join your bridal party along with the rest of the 'maids!

-The number of girls you choose to include in your bridal party can reveal a lot about you as a person, as well as your likes and hobbies.
-Whether you're going big or keeping it super small, find out what your bridesmaid number says about you.
+The number of girls (and guys) you choose to include in your bridal party can reveal a lot about you as a person, as well as your likes and hobbies.
+Whether you're going big or keeping it super small, find out what your number of bridesmaids says about you.

-You're the social butterfly of your clique and always like to keep a gaggle of girls (or guys) around you to ham it up with.
-Your motto in life is to work hard, play hard and that you do!
-After a long day at the office, you can either be found partaking in happy hour, meeting up with your meetup group or hosting a dinner party with your besties and their significant others too.
+You're a social butterfly and always love to have a gaggle of friends around you.
+Your motto in life is to work hard, play hard—and that you do!
+Even after a long day at work, you can still often be found partaking in happy hour, meeting up with one of your many social groups or inviting friends over for an impromptu dinner party.
 You're charming and utterly irresistible so it's no wonder people are naturally drawn to your bubbly energy.

 7 to 9 Bridesmaids